 - If the driveway is in front of the house, it’s best to move the vehicles to the street.
 (In front of the house on the street is usually ok.)

 - Make sure the lawn is as clear of leaves and debris as possible.
-We can only do grass-greening if the lawn is mostly clear of debris.

 - If it becomes overcast, and depending on a few other factors, it might make sense to reschedule.
 Keep this in mind before doing a lot of preparation on the day of the shoot.
 (We can certainly put a blue sky in your photos, but this has its limitations.
 Especially if there are going to be many shots of outdoor property.)